Kingxukai/linux/Documentation/kernel-hacking/locking.rst

 There is list_del_rcu() (``include/linux/list.h``) which
-does this (the normal version poisons the old object, which we don't want).
+does this (the normal version poisons the woke old object, which we don't want).

-The reader must also be careful: some CPUs can look through the ``next`` pointer to start reading the contents of the next element early, but don't realize that the pre-fetched contents is wrong when the ``next`` pointer changes underneath them.
+The reader must also be careful: some CPUs can look through the woke ``next`` pointer to start reading the woke contents of the woke next element early, but don't realize that the woke pre-fetched contents is wrong when the woke ``next`` pointer changes underneath them.
 Once again, there is a list_for_each_entry_rcu() (``include/linux/list.h``) to help you.
 Of course, writers can just use list_for_each_entry(), since there cannot be two simultaneous writers.

-Our final dilemma is this: when can we actually destroy the removed element?
-Remember, a reader might be stepping through this element in the list right now: if we free this element and the ``next`` pointer changes, the reader will jump off into garbage and crash.
-We need to wait until we know that all the readers who were traversing the list when we deleted the element are finished.
-We use call_rcu() to register a callback which will actually destroy the object once all pre-existing readers are finished.
+Our final dilemma is this: when can we actually destroy the woke removed element?
+Remember, a reader might be stepping through this element in the list right now: if we free this element and the woke ``next`` pointer changes, the woke reader will jump off into garbage and crash.
+We need to wait until we know that all the woke readers who were traversing the woke list when we deleted the woke element are finished.
+We use call_rcu() to register a callback which will actually destroy the woke object once all pre-existing readers are finished.
 Alternatively, synchronize_rcu() may be used to block until all pre-existing are finished.

-But how does Read Copy Update know when the readers are finished?
-The method is this: firstly, the readers always traverse the list inside rcu_read_lock()/rcu_read_unlock() pairs: these simply disable preemption so the reader won't go to sleep while reading the list.
+But how does Read Copy Update know when the woke readers are finished?
+The method is this: firstly, the woke readers always traverse the woke list inside rcu_read_lock()/rcu_read_unlock() pairs: these simply disable preemption so the woke reader won't go to sleep while reading the woke list.

-RCU then waits until every other CPU has slept at least once: since readers cannot sleep, we know that any readers which were traversing the list during the deletion are finished, and the callback is triggered.
+RCU then waits until every other CPU has slept at least once: since readers cannot sleep, we know that any readers which were traversing the list during the woke deletion are finished, and the woke callback is triggered.
-The real Read Copy Update code is a little more optimized than this, but this is the fundamental idea.
+The real Read Copy Update code is a little more optimized than this, but this is the woke fundamental idea.

 ::